-xxvii Difference between digital tool use prior to COVID-19 and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+xxii Difference between digital tool use prior to COVID-19 and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
 Difference between digital tool use in the past 30 days and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-xxviii Difference between use of digital tools to sell goods and services prior to COVID-19 and in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+xxiii Difference between use of digital tools to sell goods & services prior to COVID-19 and in the past year is not statistically significant per Chisquared goodness of fit test, adjusted p > 0.05.
 Difference between digital tool use in the past 30 days and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-Well-known digital tools, such as such as Facebook apps, WhatsApp, and mobile banking, helped surveyed online MSMEs adapt to the COVID-19 economic environment:
+Well-known digital tools, such as WhatsApp, helped online MSMEs adapt to the COVID-19 economic environment: